learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is memoization in JavaScript?
+## Q 9.11.
+What is memoization in JavaScript?

 Memoization is a programming technique which attempts to increase a function\'s performance by **caching** its previously computed results.